Permanent California Water Laws

-Irrigation must not cause runoff onto adjacent property, non-irrigated areas, walkways, roadways, parking lots, or structures.
+Irrigation with potable or recycled water must not cause runoff onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures.

-Do not irrigate while it’s raining or for 48 hours after measurable rainfall.
+Do not irrigate with potable water while it’s raining or for 48 hours after measurable rainfall (at least one-tenth of an inch).

-If you use a hose to wash a vehicle, the hose must have a quick-action shut-off nozzle.
+If you use a hose for residential vehicle washing, the hose must have a quick-action shut-off nozzle.

 Do not use potable water to wash down driveways and sidewalks.

-Do not use fountains or other decorative water features unless they recirculate the water or use recycled water.
+Do not use potable water in ornamental fountains or other decorative water features unless the water is recirculated.

 Use recycled water for grading and compaction, wetting pads, dust control, and sewer flushing.
 Recycled water is available from hydrants and at the water recycling plant in Pleasanton.
 More information